shravyamnayak/dbms-project/README.md

 ```

 ### 4. 🗃️ Configure the MySQL Database
-- Create a MySQL database named `doctors_appointment`.
+- Create a MySQL database named `doctors_appointment`
-- Ensure all required tables are created based on the schema.
+- Ensure all required tables are created based on the schema

 ### 5. ✉️ Configure Flask-Mail